IBM/opensource-ai-workshop/docs/lab-1/README.md

 !!! note
     The download may take a few minutes depending on your internet connection.
 In the meantime, you can check out information about model we're using [here](https://ollama.com/library/granite3.1-dense).
 Check out how many languages it supports and take note of its capabilities.
 It'll help you decide what tasks you might want to use it for in the future.

-Either click on the *Get Started* button or open up settings (the 🔧 button).
+Open the AnythingLLM desktop application and either click on the *Get Started* button or open up settings (the 🔧 button).
 For now, we are going to configure the global settings for `ollama` but you can always change it in the future.

 ![wrench icon](../images/anythingllm_wrench_icon.png)